 Super quick to put together, you can whip-up multiples of this gift in just a few minutes.
 It’s honestly a great craft for anyone who isn’t the best at painting detailed things on round jars.
 And its fun!
 So, grab a paintbrush, some flour and your Cricut and let’s get started.

 I’m giving away free SVG files to help you create for friends, family, and your home.
 Get all of these (and more) along with the weekly newsletter.

 No Time to Make This Now?
 Pin it for Later

 You’re busy, I get it.
 Pin this to your favorite Cricut crafts board on Pinterest and it’ll be here when you’re ready.

 As an Amazon Associate, I can earn from qualifying purchases.

 Tips to Make a Easter Sugar Cookie Mix in a Jar Gift

 - My #1 trick is something I completely forgot this time around and had to fix-up…true story.
 You absolutely have to take the stencil off the jar BEFORE the paint dries.
 If not, the paint will pull away at the edges and you’ll end up a not-so-happy camper with your stencil job.
-To get the free bunny stencil cut file, click here, then just upload it to Cricut Design Space and you’re on your way!
+Click here to get the free bunny stencil cut file set and then just upload it to Cricut Design Space!